dreadflopp/dreads_modlist_patches/README.md

 * Cloaks of Skyrim and Winter is coming should be used together or not at all for the patches to work.

 Theoretically, you can leave out any mod from your install besides from those mentioned above.

-Note that records from the Particle patch is not forwarded since its plugin is obsolete.
-ENB users should use [ENB Helper](https://www.nexusmods.com/skyrimspecialedition/mods/23174).

 ## Extenders